bfinan/Persuasion/README.md

-# Persuasion
+# PERSUASION!

-*Persuasion* is a new hidden information party game.
+*PERSUASION!* is a new hidden information party game.
 Persuasion will hack a party to shreds and rearrange the shreds into a new mosaic.

-Read The Rules and start playing
+Read The Rules and start playing!